-That spring and summer, I went through 6 months of chemo which you can read about by going to www.caringbridge.org.
-After my chemo, and a lot of soul searching (including a 2nd opinion) I elected to have a bilateral mastectomy to remove and reconstruct both breasts.
+That spring and summer, I went through 6 months of chemotherapy.
+After chemotherapy, and a lot of soul searching (including a second opinion) I elected to have a bilateral mastectomy to remove and reconstruct both breasts.

 Reputable breast cancer websites and blogs were helpful information sources for me during this entire process and I hope that the content posted in My Left Breast will help others who are also going through a similar experience.

 Don’t get me wrong.
 I’m not saying I’m happy about having breast cancer.
-I wouldn’t wish this on anyone in the world and it was probably the most frightening time in my life, but since I went through this process, I feel that it’s important to take away something from it so that it wasn’t all in vain.
+I wouldn’t wish this on anyone in the world and it was one of the most frightening experiences in my life, but since I went through this process, I feel that it’s important to take away something from it so that it wasn’t all in vain.
 And with My Left Breast, I hope to share what I learned with other women like myself who may be facing a similar experience.

-It’s now nine years later and life is pretty good now that I’m looking at it through the new lens of life after breast cancer.
+It’s now been ten years and I’m NED, with No Evidence of Disease.
 Do I still worry about a possible recurrence?
-Of course I do.
-Dr. Susan Love said “All Cancer is Metastatic,” but I’ve done what I could to treat mine, and for now I’m focusing on experiencing my life as fully and deeply as I can muster, which for me involves spending as much time as I can with family and friends, reading and traveling as much and often as I can.
+Absolutely.
+Dr. Susan Love said “All Cancer is Metastatic,” but I’ve done what I could to treat mine, and for now I’m focusing on experiencing my life as fully and deeply as I can muster, which for me involves spending as much time as I can with family and friends, reading and traveling as much and as often as I can.
 In a lot of ways I feel stronger and more powerful than I felt before I had cancer.
 I intend to live a long and healthy life.